ATTENTION: Parents who are frustrated, confused

 So here's my story.

-Before I start helping parents and students, my two sons are rejected by their first-choice and second-choice colleges.
-My children's disappointment is a trainwreck we didn't see coming.
+Before I start helping parents and students, my two sons are rejected by their first-choice colleges.
+My children's disappointment is a train-wreck we don't see coming.

 Regrettably, and I don't like admitting this, those choices are made with the "expertise" of my wife's hairdresser, my barber, and well-intentioned relatives and friends who are generous with free advice.